NLnetLabs/rotonda/design docs/design-fiq.md

 }

-// A literal query without arguments query search-as3120-in-rib-loc {
+// A literal query without arguments query search-as3120-in-rib-loc for route in global.rib-in {
     with {
         query_type: state-diff {
             start: "01-03-20221T00:00z";
             end: "02-03-2022T00:00z";
         };
     }
-    from rib {
+    from {
         route.bgp.as_path.contains(asn);
     }
     // implicitly this is added: